Judit Polgár: Top 10 player

+Balancing chess and family

 In 2004, Polgár took some time off from chess to give birth to her son, Olivér.
 She was consequently considered inactive and not listed on the January 2005 FIDE rating list.
-Her sister Susan reactivated her playing status during this period, and temporarily became the world's No. 1 ranked women's player again.
+Her sister Susan reactivated her playing status during this period and temporarily became the world's No. 1 ranked female player again.

 Polgár returned to chess at the prestigious Corus chess tournament on 15 January 2005.
 The tournament, which was now considered by some as the most important in Europe, was won by fellow Hungarian Péter Lékó while Polgár scored 7/13 to tie for fourth with Alexander Grischuk, Michael Adams and Kramnik.
 She was therefore relisted in the April 2005 FIDE rating list, gaining a few rating points for her better-than-par performance at Corus.
 In May she also had a better-than-par performance at a strong tournament in Sofia, Bulgaria, finishing third.
 This brought her to her highest ever rating, 2735, in the July 2005 FIDE list and enabled her to retain her spot as the eighth ranked player in the world.

-In September 2005, Polgár once again made history as she became the first woman to play in the final stages of the World Chess Championship qualification; she had previously participated in large, 100+ player knockout tournaments for the world championship, but this was a small 8-player invitational.
-However, she performed poorly, coming last of the eight competitors.
-However, in her game against Veselin Topalov, Polgár pushed the eventual tournament winner and world champion to a seven-hour marathon before succumbing.
+In September 2005, Polgár once again made history as she became the first woman to play in the final stages of a World Chess Championship, at the FIDE World Chess Championship 2005.
+She had previously participated in large, 100+ player knockout tournaments for the FIDE world championship, but this was a small 8-player double-round-robin, and she qualified on rating.
+However, she performed relatively poorly, coming last of the eight competitors.

 She did not play at the 2006 Linares tournament because she was pregnant again.
 On 6 July 2006, she gave birth to a girl, Hanna.

 Polgár participated in the FIDE world blitz championship on 5–7 September 2006 in Rishon Le Zion, Israel.
 Blitz chess is played with each player having only 5 minutes for all moves.
 The round-robin tournament of 16 of some of the strongest players in the world, concluded with Alexander Grischuk finally edging out Peter Svidler in a tie-break to win the tournament.
 Polgár finished tied for fifth/sixth place, winning $5,625 for the three-day tournament.
 Polgár tied with Boris Gelfand with 9½ points and won her individual game against Viswanathan Anand, at the time the world's No. 2 player.
 In October 2006, Polgár scored another excellent result: tied for first place in the Essent Chess Tournament, Hoogeveen, the Netherlands.
 She scored 4½ out of 6 in a double round-robin tournament that included two wins against the world's top-rated player, Veselin Topalov.
 In December 2006, Polgár played a six-game match of blindfold rapid chess against former FIDE world champion Veselin Topalov.
 Topalov won the match 3½–2½ with two wins to Polgár's one.
 Nearly 1,000 spectators attended the event.